Brian Howard (English footballer): Portsmouth

 After a pre-season trial with Portsmouth, who were rebuilding a squad after losing all their senior players because of the club's administration, Howard was one of ten players to sign a one-month contract on 16 August 2012.
 He was named captain.
 Howard scored his first goal in a Football League Trophy match at home to Bournemouth on 4 September, but was relieved of penalty-taking duties in October after missing twice in a week.
 In January, Howard was one of a number of players given a week's notice that their contracts would not be renewed, and they duly left the club.

 Bristol City

 On 15 February 2013, Howard signed a contract until the season's end with Bristol City, taking shirt number 11.
-His first appearance was as a substitute in the Severnside Derby against Cardiff City the next day, and he made a further five appearances, all as a substitute, before being released at the end of the season.
+His first appearance was as a substitute in the Severnside derby against Cardiff City the next day, and he made a further five appearances, all as a substitute, before being released at the end of the season.

 CSKA Sofia

 Howard signed a one-year contract with Bulgarian A Football Group club CSKA Sofia in August 2013.

-He played 13 games, 11 in the League, before returning to England during the mid-season break.
+He made his debut for the club, coming on as a 70th minute substitute, in a 0–0 draw against Botev Plovdiv on 1 September 2013.
+However, Howard had a difficult time settling in Bulgaria, revealing that he never received his salaries.
+Howard played 13 games, 11 in the League, before he returning to England during the mid-season break, having left CSKA Sofia in December 2013.